hazae41/cascade/README.md

 This is useful when you do not want to keep one side open

 You also have duplex events
-- open — called when input or output is started
 - close — called when input or output is closed
 - error — called when input or output is errored